 Ensure that employees are aware and understand the policy.

-Headteacher / principal responsibilities
+HEADTEACHER RESPONSIBILITIES

-Ensure staff are aware where CCTV or tracking devices are in operation.
+Ensure staff are aware where CCTV is in operation.

-When new methods of CCTV monitoring or tracking are introduced ensure staff are fully informed and they have information about the purpose of the monitoring and how the information will be used.
+When new methods of CCTV monitoring are introduced ensure staff are fully informed and they have information about the purpose of the monitoring and how the information will be used.

 Ensure, where appropriate, that a privacy impact assessment has been carried out prior to implementation of new monitoring systems.

-Regularly remind staff that CCTV or tracking devices are in operation.
+Regularly remind staff that CCTV is in operation.

 When intending to use recorded data for disciplinary purposes ensure that advice has been sought from your HR adviser as to whether this is appropriate and required.